 Status of the floats processed by Coriolis DAC.
-Left: in terms of profile percent (DM available) and right: in terms of float percent (DM : delayed mode - RT : real time).
+In terms of profile percent (DM available)

 The status of the quality control done on the Coriolis floats is presented in the following plot.
-For the three last years (2020-2022), most of the floats are still too young (code 1) to be performed in delayed mode.
+For the three last years (2020-2023), most of the floats are still too young (code 1) to be performed in delayed mode.
 For the years 2012 to 2016, we are still working on the DMQC of some floats.
 The codes 2 and 3 show the delayed mode profiles for respectively active and dead floats.